 The University of Michigan Department of Psychiatry reaches far beyond the state limits of Michigan.
 Our research impacts and influences clinical care on a much larger scale, touching far corners of the globe.
 Here we highlight a few sample collaborations of work being done in Uganda, China, and beyond.

 Collaborations in China

 The Intern Health Study is a longitudinal cohort study that assesses stress and mood in medical interns at institutions around the country, enrolling over 3,000 new interns each year.
-The Intern Health Study is supported by the National Institute of Mental Health, the University of Michigan Depression Center and the Taubman Medical Institute.
+The Intern Health Study is supported by the National Institute of Mental Health, the Eisenberg Family Depression Center, and the Taubman Medical Institute.
 Dr. Srijan Sen, Frances and Kenneth Eisenberg Professor of Depression and Neurosciences with the Department of Psychiatry, leads this study.

 Improving treatment for children and elders with mental illnesses in rural Ghana

 The University of Michigan Department of Psychiatry was awarded a Global REACH Partnership Development Grant in April 2017 to build workforce capacity and improve treatment for children and elders with mental illnesses in rural Ghana.
 Michelle Riba, M.D., professor of psychiatry, and Gregory Dalack, M.D., chair of the U-M Department of Psychiatry are leading this effort.

 Fighting the Cognitive Effects of HIV and Malaria in Uganda